-It’s hard to imagine a hot Texas summer with sweltering temperatures in the 100’s without air conditioning.
-As citizens of a modern world, perhaps we’ve become spoiled in our expectations of daily amenities, and this got us thinking — who was the genius that invented the modern air conditioning system?
+It’s hard to imagine a hot Texas summer with sweltering temperatures consistently topping 100 degrees without air conditioning.
+As citizens of a modern world, perhaps we’ve become spoiled in our expectations of daily amenities, and this got us thinking: who was the genius that invented the modern air conditioning system?

 That question turned out to be a little more difficult to answer than we thought.
 The “invention” of air conditioning was not so much one single “Aha!” moment, but rather several ideas over a few hundred years that got us to the modern HVAC system that we all know and love.
 Below is a brief air conditioning history timeline to explain how the air conditioner parts and functions have evolved.

 Wealthy citizens learn to route aqueducts through the walls of their homes.
-The circulating water has evaporative qualities that cools air.
+The circulating water has evaporative qualities that cool the air.

 Benjamin Franklin and John Hadley discover that the evaporation of volatile liquids like alcohol can cool an object to the point of freezing water.

 Dr. John Gorrie receives a U.S. patent for his invention that uses air blown over ice to cool hospital rooms.
 His idea was based on the theory that hot air in hospitals contained sickness, so cooling the air would create a healthier environment.

-Willis Carrier, working for Sackett-Wilhelms Lithographing and Publishing Co, invents a machine that blows air over cold coils to control air temperature and humidity.
+Willis Carrier, working for Sackett-Wilhelms Lithographing and Publishing Co., invents a machine in 1902 that blows air over cold coils to control air temperature and humidity.
 The goal is to de-humidify the air so that paper doesn’t wrinkle and ink stays fresh.
 The idea catches on with other factories and Carrier founds the Carrier Air Conditioning Company of America.

 The first in-home air conditioning unit is installed in a Minneapolis mansion.
 The machine is seven feet tall and twenty feet long.